How To Add Exponents In Google Sheets

 How to Add Exponents in Google Sheets

 Google Sheets, a powerful spreadsheet application, allows you to perform various mathematical operations, including raising numbers to exponents.
 While there isn’t a dedicated exponent symbol on the keyboard, you can easily achieve this using a simple formula.
-(See Also: How To Delete Extra Columns In Google Sheets)
+(See Also: How Many Rows Of Data Can Google Sheets Handle)

 Using the POWER Function